nimh-sfim/lab-docs/README.md

 ## Lab Policies and NIH Information

 - [Data and Code Policy][lab_policy]: As part of our Data Management and Sharing plan (and federal policy), we have committed to making our data and code publicly available.
 This page lists specific details about how we implement this.
-- [COVID Guidance][covid_guidance]: There is currently a masking requirement in Building 10.
-This page provides more information on making policies, what to do if you test positive, and answers to other questions about our COVID policy.
 - [Supporting Distressed Co-Workers][supporting_coworkers]: As a lab, we hope to be able to support each other to encourage a safe and positive work environment.
 This page provides resources for well-being, in addition to critical links and phone numbers for critical resources at the NIH.
+- [COVID Guidance][covid_guidance]: This page provides more information on masking policies, what to do if you test positive, and answers to other questions about COVID policy.

 ## Education